 OVERVIEW: The California Series in Public Anthropology encourages professional scholars in a range of disciplines to discuss major public issues in ways that help the broader public understand and address them.

-Based on a decade of success, the California Series in Public Anthropology’s International Competition is initiating a new competition for 2012 that emphasizes short books for undergraduates focused on how social scientists are successfully facilitating change.
+Based on a decade of success, the California Series in Public Anthropology’s International Competition initiated a new competition starting in 2012 that emphasizes short books for undergraduates focused on how social scientists are successfully facilitating change.
 We are looking for accessible, grounded accounts that present compelling stories as well as offer enough interpretation to make these books useful public as well as undergraduate and graduate courses. . . .

 . . .